MrRutledge/CS50local/README.md

 Strings inC
 strings s = " string is an array with each charater having each memory.
-Strings takes up one more byte than required in C \0 Null Arrays
+Strings takes up one more byte than required in C \0 Nu Arrays
 Strings